-The Engineering Research Center (ERC) Observatory project is a collaboration between the CNS Center at Indiana University and the nanoHUB Team at Purdue University.
+The Engineering Research Center (ERC) Observatory project is a collaboration between the CNS Center at Indiana University and the nanoHUB team at Purdue University.

 As the premier community for computational nanotechnology research, education, and collaboration, this project, hosted on nanoHUB.org, serves as a portal to novel dashboard interfaces and visualizations of collaboration networks and science maps generated for engineering research centers (ERCs).
 The interactive data visualizations were designed for NSF staff, researchers, and students to increase their understanding of temporal, geospatial, topical, and network patterns and trends in engineering.
-Through the ERC Observatory, key stakeholders can use advanced data mining and visualization techniques to inform data-driven resource allocation, priority setting, but also career decisions related to the centers.
+Through the ERC Observatory, key stakeholders can use advanced data mining and visualization techniques to inform data-driven resource allocation, priority setting, and also career decisions related to the centers.

 The interface allows ERC users to upload their publication data and curate this data in order to provide access to clean and correct records.
 For example, one author might be represented by multiple variations of their name, and the online interface allows users to find all variations and combine them to a preferred name.
 In addition, author roles (faculty or student), gender, and geolocations can be added in support of geospatial visualizations.
 After edits are made, the user can request three different types of visualizations; the user can also download the updated publication file.

 This interactive visualization shows a collaboration network based on co-authorship relations extracted from the publication file.
 It allows the user to:

 - Identify clusters of authors that collaborate frequently;

 - Detect those authors that serve as “gatekeepers” by interconnecting different clusters;

 - Identify strong co-author linkages that likely serve as main collaboration and knowledge diffusion pathways.